DanielKolegar/Portfolio/Excel/README.md

 # 🏒 NHL Statistics Excel Report

 ## 📊 About the Project
-This Power BI report provides a detailed visualization of NHL player and team statistics.
+This Excel report provides a detailed visualization of NHL player and team statistics.
 The report is interactive, allowing users to filter data by team, season, and game type (Regular Season / Playoffs).

 A more detailed project overview is available in the **Introduction** page inside the report.